 I am so excited for your upcoming session!
 I just wanted to go over a few details so that you have a better idea of what to expect and how to prepare.

 My #1 rule is: DON’T LOOK AT THE CAMERA.
 This is also probably the most difficult thing to do!
 We’re conditioned from an early age to look and smile when someone is taking our picture.
 Unless I ask you to, just try to ignore the camera, and pay attention to each other.
 It can feel awkward at first, trying to ignore the urge to do that- but I promise it gets easier!
 We’ll be moving around a lot and I’ll help you if you need it!

 My #3 (and most important) rule is: TRUST ME.
 I absolutely love capturing these images, and I like to think I’m pretty good at it.
 A lot of the time, I see things in a completely different way- and I love to experiment!
 You might question some of my ideas (like if I’m like “Oh wow!
 That’s an awesome pile of dead sticks right there!
 Let’s use it for a background”) but trust me- it usually turns out amazing!

 I’ll direct you throughout the session, provide ideas, talk to you, answer any questions you might have, and just have a great time hanging out with you. :)

-For clothing, I suggest wearing outfits that are seasonally and location appropriate.
+I suggest wearing outfits that are seasonally and location appropriate.
 Layers are always nice and allow quick changes to looks.
 Pay attention to how the clothing fits- it should be comfortable, not too loose or too tight.
 Colors that coordinate but don’t match are best.
 Darker colors and neutral colors photograph best, but don’t be afraid to bring in a pop of color, floral print, plaid, or something like that.
 I would rather have you wear something that you LOVE than worry about looking perfect.
-The only exception to that is logos- try not to wear clothing items that have logos on them.
+Try not to wear clothing items that have logos on them.
 Unless the logo is awesome (like a Black Sabbath t-shirt).